 Physics requires logical thinking, a thorough understanding of fundamental concepts and the application of mathematics to solve problems.
-Physics relies less on memory and more on applying ideas and concepts to solve problems.
+Studying Physics for NEET relies less on memory and more on applying ideas and concepts to solve problems.

-- Don’t miss your classes.
-Make class notes.
+- Don’t miss your classes and make class notes.

 - Revise everything after the class.

-- Study NEET coaching material to understand concepts well.
+- Follow NEET study material to understand concepts well.

 - Understand how to apply concepts in solving problems.